How to Day Trade Pre-Market Futures

 Some traders insist you should close out any pre-market positions before the open, while others find no reason to do so.
 There are a couple of methods you might consider in this regard.

 A simple one is to take your trades and place a stop loss and a target.
-Don't do anything until either the stop loss or target is hit.
+Then, don't do anything until either the stop loss or target is hit.
 The price hits your target or your stop loss, just like it would at any other time.
-That said, if you have an extremely tight stop loss on a position, you may not want to hold it through the open, since the instant surge in volatility could easily trigger an excessively close stop loss.
+That said, if you have an extremely tight stop loss on a position, you may not want to hold it through the open since the instant surge in volatility could easily trigger an excessively close stop loss.

-Another method is to exit pre-market trades one minute prior to the open, just like what you ought to do before data releases.
+Another method is to exit pre-market trades one minute before the open, like you do before data releases.

 You should consider testing both methods and find out what works best for you and your strategies.
 Record your pre-market profits when you get out before the open and when you hold those trades until the market hits your exit.
 Over the course of several months, you will have a very good indication of whether you should hold pre-market trades through the open with your strategies.